I originally came to discover body language through people watching.

 Law of Cause and Effect

 There is also the Law of Cause and Effect that states if our bodies have the symptoms of a specific emotion, our minds will follow it because our gestures and emotions are directly connected to each other.
-Take the Laughter Therapy groups around the world who force laughter and as a result feel happier afterwards.
+Take the Laughter Therapy groups around the world who force laughter and as a result feel happier afterward.
 This is another great thing about body language – adopting the physical position of a specific attitude will help you to start feeling and thinking that specific way…try crossing your arms and legs while looking downwards to become more negative, start jumping up and down while nodding your head (doing the “Yes” head movement) to feel more positive, hold your hands behind your back and expose your chest or sit down with your legs spread wide to feel more confident…in this case, “Fake it till you make it!” is a reality.

-In future articles I will go into more advanced subjects like the brain cortex, where the right hemisphere of the brain controls the visual memories, spatial abilities and emotions while the left hemisphere is specialized in analyzing information, logic and language.
+In future articles, I will go into more advanced subjects like the brain cortex, where the right hemisphere of the brain controls the visual memories, spatial abilities, and emotions while the left hemisphere is specialized in analyzing information, logic and language.
 When you observe someone talking over the phone…depending on who they are talking to, they will hold the phone on their right or left ear, if it’s a family member, partner or close friend they will hold it on their left ear while for speaking to their boss, telemarketer or stranger they will hold it on the right one (due to the right hemisphere controlling the left side of the body and vice versa).
 Based on the brain hemispheres, you can also appeal to a persons emotional, humorous or serious side depending on where you stand in contrast to them and what direction their eyes are facing…standing to their left affects their sensitive side for example to tell a sad story while standing to their right will appeal to their humorous side.
 This is why all late night talk show hosts always position their tables on the right side of the studio and the guests to their left while serious shows like Larry King position the host on the left.

 Now that you know the basics of body language and how it reveals our emotional state, try practicing by sitting down at a cafe or CBD (Central Business District) and observe people interact, or else watch politicians on the news or analyze actors playing roles…you’ll notice the most successful actors are the ones who use the right body language to express the emotion presented in that scene of the film.
 Be aware of yourself as well during conversations and lookout for any of the positive, negative, open or closed gestures; slowly, through practice and observation, all these cues will become engraved inside of you and hopefully make your communication with others vastly easier and perhaps even more enjoyable, giving you that extra sense of control.